 *** Use Chrome or Firefox browser!
 Not Safari browser, which lacks a scroll bar at a key step.

-- If you do not pay your own bills (e.g. your spouse handles them), ask that person to sit with you/ be available while you are doing the ID proofing.
-The ID proofing step will require correct answers to very specific questions about your mortgage, car loans, credit accounts, or other bills.
+- If you do not pay your own bills (e.g., your spouse handles them), ask that person to help with ID proofing.
+This step will require correct answers to very specific questions about your mortgage, car loans, credit accounts, or other bills.
+If you have trouble with those answers, you can request a free credit report from Experian, which should have all the information that the questions are drawn from.

 - Keep this help section open and carefully review it at each step.
 We have tried to highlight significant potential pitfalls in yellow.
 Contact us at firstname.lastname@example.org if you run into difficulty.